react-dnd/react-dnd/docs/index.md

 Issues and potential improvements are discussed on [Github](https://github.com/gaearon/react-dnd/issues).
 The [Gitter room](https://gitter.im/gaearon/react-dnd) is another good place to get support.

+## Thanks

+Big thanks to [BrowserStack](https://www.browserstack.com) for letting the maintainers use their service to debug browser issues.

 ## License

 React DnD is licensed as MIT.
 Use it as you will.